It is true that professional athletes find it easier to find the time to train for the triathlon.

 Athletes with children have it easier than parents with full time jobs who try to tackle a training regime.
-Pro or not, every triathlete with children must find a way to balance.
+All triathletes with kids have to find a way to balance.

 If you don’t have time every single week for that long ride or run, every other week will add huge benefits to your fitness and is more manageable.
 All you need is another parent who shares your situation.
 Perhaps every other Saturday your friend can watch your children and theirs.
 This creates a great play date for the children and gives you a day to get in plenty of time with your bike or another sports activity.

 Waking up before the sun might not be your favourite time to train; however, it can give you several hours to train while your children are sleeping.
 To get the most out of your mornings, prepare everything you need the night before.
 Have your trainers, treadmill and workout clothes all set to go.
 Also try to make the night before an early one, so that you still get that important sleep.

 Take the kids to school, work all day, fit in a run, pick up the children from a sports activity and rest.
 Relaxing is likely not on the plan, but a hungry family is.
 Break out the slow cooker on your fully loaded days.
 While getting everyone organised in the morning, throw vegetables and meat in the slow cooker.
 Let it do the cooking while you get your rest.